spring-io/dataflow.spring.io/content/documentation/pages/5-feature-guides/1-general/1-applicaiton-metadata.md

 <!--END_TABS-->

-This is handy testing registries with self-signed Certificates.
+This is handy for testing registries with self-signed certificates.